rks101/egnet/README.md

 ## The One with DNS root nameservers

-Dyno or DNS remains one of the most interesting topics in networking.
+DNS remains one of the most interesting topics in networking.

 Do you know each DNS resolver knows the IP addresses of DNS root nameservers always!
 This is not a new thing; this has always been the case.
-This info is actually hardwired or better [hardcoded into BIND-9](https://gitlab.isc.org/isc-projects/bind9/-/blame/4c3b063ef8bd6e47b13c1dac3087daa1301a78ac/lib/dns/rootns.c#L37-80).
+This info is actually hardwired or [hardcoded into BIND-9](https://gitlab.isc.org/isc-projects/bind9/-/blame/4c3b063ef8bd6e47b13c1dac3087daa1301a78ac/lib/dns/rootns.c#L37-80).
 Look at this code, there are 13 DNS root nameservers, and the names are not case-sensitive.
-You can find A type DNS records for these 13 root nameservers named from a to m (as on Jan 2022).
+You can find A type DNS records for these 13 root nameservers named from a to m (as of Jan 2022).

 [IANA](https://www.iana.org/) has listed the [root name servers](https://www.iana.org/domains/root/servers), and [DNS root hint and root zone files](https://www.iana.org/domains/root/files).
 [Map](https://www.google.com/maps/d/u/0/viewer?mid=1LcHEpzl-7RzziWzDa4h3BxJcbEo&hl=en&ll=24.71341537554179%2C36.13137070989961&z=2) of geographically distributed root name servers reachable using anycast - the same IP mapped to multiple DNS root servers - the one reachable first is returned in DNS query's answer section.

-Note:- BIND (Berkeley Internet Name Domain) is an implementation of naming service or DNS used in our end-point devices and networks to connect or bind the internet.
+Note: BIND (Berkeley Internet Name Domain) is an implementation of naming service or DNS used in our end-point devices and networks to connect or bind the internet.
 [BIND source code](https://gitlab.isc.org/isc-projects/bind9) is hosted by ISC (Internet Systems Consortium).
 It was developed in UCB in 1984 and later maintained by ISC.

-Note:- How do we/local DNS servers reach a particular root nameserver while they all are managed by different entities globally?
-Using IP Anycast => As long as we get a response from any of them is fine to go ahead.
+Note: How do we/local DNS servers reach a particular root nameserver while they are all managed by different entities globally?
+Using IP Anycast => As long as we get a response from any of them, it is fine to proceed further.
 No broadcast query or multi-cast query is used to locate a root nameserver.

-To get a list of root nameservers and their IP addresses, just type dig and see the answer section and additional sections.
+To get a list of root nameservers and their IP addresses, type dig and see the answer section and additional sections.
+An A-type record shows an IPv4 address, while an AAAA-type record shows an IPv6 address.

 ```
 $ dig